kevinyokutran/node-cas-sfu/README.md

     127.0.0.1 - kipling [Thu, 19 Apr 2012 01:06:59 GMT] "GET /favicon.ico HTTP/1.1" 404 - "-" "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_7_3) AppleWebKit/536.6 (KHTML, like Gecko) Chrome/20.0.1096.1 Safari/536.6"

 ## Using non-SFU (aka Apache) accounts
 SFU's implementation of CAS allows users to authenticate with made-up, non-SFU accounts.
-These are often referred to as "Apache accounts" as they are most commonly used in Apache .htpasswd files via the [mod_auth_cas](http://www.sfu.ca/itservices/publishing/publish_howto/enhanced_web_publishing/cas/apache_module.html) Apache module. node-cas-sfu also supports Apache accounts; you can use them by setting `allow=apache` and including an `apacheUsers` object containing username & password hash pairs:
+These accounts are referred to as "Apache accounts" because they are commonly used in Apache .htpasswd files via the [mod_auth_cas](http://www.sfu.ca/itservices/publishing/publish_howto/enhanced_web_publishing/cas/apache_module.html) Apache module. node-cas-sfu also supports Apache accounts; you can use them by setting `allow=apache` and including an `apacheUsers` object containing username & password hash pairs:

     var CAS = require('cas-sfu');
     var cas = new CAS({